 Elizabeth graduated from the University of Wisconsin with degrees in Political Science and International Studies.
 She is currently attending UC-Denver, School of Public Affairs in the Masters of Public Administration program and expects to graduate in December 2013.
 Liz previously worked for the State of Wisconsin and for the University of Wisconsin.
 In her free time she enjoys camping, hiking, biking and walks with her dog.

-Aimee currently serves as an AmeriCorps VISTA for A+ Denver.
-As the Development Associate, she will manage grants as well as contribute to research and community outreach.
-She recently graduated from Seattle University with a degree in Business Economics and a minor in Finance.
+As the Assistant Director of Development, Aimee manages grants and contributes to research.
+She graduated from Seattle University with a degree in Business Economics and a minor in Finance.

 While in school, she worked at several non-profit organizations, including Washington C.A.S.H, a microloan and financial education organization, where she helped with grant research and analyzing metrics.
 She also worked as a New Student Mentor, helping freshmen business students navigate their first year of college.

 Throughout her work, she has become aware of education’s role in economic development and the importance of quality education on a global scale.
 She is excited to be a part of the A+ Denver team and to help raise awareness about education reform in her hometown.
 When she is not working, she enjoys going to local concerts, reading, and doing art projects.